luocfprime/labtasker-plugin-script-generate/README.md

 # labtasker-plugin-script-generate

+> [!WARNING]
+> This plugin does not cover all possible scenarios and does not guarantee the correctness of the generated scripts.
+> **It is strongly advised to double-check and manually adjust the generated scripts to your need.**

 This is a plugin for [Labtasker](https://github.com/luocfprime/labtasker) that helps you to automatically split your bash script into submit script and job script.